fortrabbit/help/docs/504-errors.md

 ### Identifying 504 errors with the dashboard

 The fortrabbit dashboard provides some useful metrics.
 You can see 5xx metrics by following the "Show all metrics" link.
 The 5xx metric is a mix of 500, 502, 503 and 504 errors.
 Have a look at the PHP response time metric as well.
 The PHP response time always goes up when there are 504 errors.
 Aim for no swap usage and a low PHP response time of not more than 200 ms.

+### Restarting the App

+In some 504 situations it may help to restart the App to relieve hanging PHP processes.
+That's a mitigation not a solution.
+More [details here](/app#toc-restarting-an-app).

 ### It could also be something on our side